Improving lives with safe, high-quality equitable care across the continuum

 - Finding areas for improvement and making changes

-Care in the LGBTQA+ Community
+Care in the LGBTQ+ community

 In July 2018, Mass General Hospital launched its Transgender Health Program, an effort to create a safe and inclusive environment for transgender patients and their families.
 Josue D. Espinoza, MHA, (left) leads this program and other clinical practices and is a leader for LGBTQ+ health initiatives at Mass General Hospital.

 Mass General Brigham has consistently been the recipient of the LGBTQ Healthcare Equality Leader, awarded by the Human Rights Campaign Foundation.

-Driven by Compassion and Collaboration
+Driven by compassion and collaboration

 On-the-ground physicians and nurses.
 Social workers and community health workers.
 Recovery coaches and behavioral health support specialists.
 These are some of the faces you’ll meet on our Population Health team.
 Discover how they work to bring better health for the good of all by focusing on the needs of individuals.